Constitution and Bylaws

 Section 1-1: Meetings

-a) Regular meetings of the SGA shall take place every Wednesday at 3:05pm during the academic semester and also at the summer and winter retreats.
+a) Regular meetings of the SGA shall take place every Wednesday at 3:05pm during the academic semester.

 b) The senate and executive board of the SGA must dress at least business casual at all regular senate meetings.